-Add to that the proximity to freshly baked diet-defying croissants, delicious cheeses, market fresh produce, sprawling vineyards and French men in stripy t-shirts with berets and onions are all loveable clichés that attract millions of visitors to France each year.
+Add to that the proximity to freshly baked diet-defying croissants, delicious cheeses, market fresh produce, and sprawling vineyards are all loveable clichés that attract millions of visitors to France each year.
 Sounds perfect doesn't it?!

 France’s relatively low property prices have more recently also become a major attraction for many visitors looking to continue their fond holiday memories abroad.
 As such, Antibes has experienced a surge in the number of Britons taking the plunge across the channel and buying a property here.

 Low-cost airlines that fly to smaller, local French airports combined with rising UK property prices are contributing factors for the surge in interest in the French property market.
 For some, the chance to own a second home or holiday villa in France is no longer a dream or a right that’s reserved for the rich and famous.
 As property in France has become more accessible and affordable, many people have looked to invest.